deacona/the-ball-is-round/notebooks/output/boro_01_current_market_value.md

-**ANALYSIS:** The metrics aren't great - even just on the training data - but it's a baseline.
-The only way is up (I Hope!) :)
+**ANALYSIS:** The metrics aren't great - but as we have added more preprocessing (missing value imputer, scaling and OHE) the training and test scores have balanced out much more so hopefully the model is more generalised now.

 ![png](boro_01_current_market_value_files/boro_01_current_market_value_70_0.png)